WaylonWalker/waylonwalkerv2/src/pages/blog/fix-git-commit-author.md

 # Fix all commits

 Now to do this for 18 other commits.
-I found that chaining the three commands into a bash oneliner was quite helpful.
+I found that chaining the three commands into a bash one-liner was quite helpful.
 I turned off pre-commit hooks with `--no-verify`.
 I also turned off the `log` pager by adding `--no-pager`.

 ``` bash
 git rebase --continue && git commit --amend --reset-author --no-edit --no-verify && git --no-pager log -n 3